ahzs645/resume/rendercv_output/Ahmad_Jalil_CV.typ

   "Prince George, BC"
 )

+// For entries without company header, show dates next to position

-// Bullet points for highlights
+// Bullet points
+#v(2pt)
 • Contributed to the creation of an online resource hub for nutrition students, providing access to lecture notes, study guides, and additional learning materials

+// Spacing - less for grouped entries, more for separate companies
+#v(8pt)  // Normal spacing for entries with company headers

 // Section ending - minimal spacing